copsTvFan/cops-episode-guide/guide.md

 **Houston, TX 6**

-- (Vehicle Fire Call) Cpl James Bilinovich is called to help with the search for a fleeing vehicle.

-A body was found in the burned car in a foggy area and a tow truck is en route.
+- (Houston, TX -- Vehicle Fire Call) Harris County Sheriff's Department.
+  Corporal James Bilinovich, Deputy Monty Herron, Investigator James F. Ebdon.
+  A body is found in a burnt-out car.
+"An autopsy revealed that the victim had been shot prior to the fire.
+The case remains open".
+- (Houston, TX -- 6:32 PM Family Disturbance Call) Houston Police Department.
+  Officer Leslie Henderson is exercising in a gym.
+- (Houston, TX -- 3:01 PM Assistance Call) Harris County Sheriff's Department.
+  Corporal Larry Blacksmith.
+A black male was fleeing in a car, but crashed and fled on foot.
+Featuring Deputy Perry Lenn Wilson, Deputy Robert Merchant, and Deputy Ken Melancon.

 ### CP-337